 In addition to the pesticides used in cotton production, harmful chemicals may also be used extensively in denim’s dyeing process.
 Azo dyes, for example, can sometimes release carcinogenic amines.
 Such chemicals can be harmful to the environment and a risk to worker health and safety.

-Ever wondered how your favorite pair of ‘distressed’ jeans got to look so weathered?
+Ever wondered how your favourite pair of “distressed” jeans got to look so weathered?
 It’s not because they were hung out for months and exposed to the elements before they hit the shelves.
 The look is achieved through a controversial technique called sandblasting.
 As the name suggests, jeans are literally blasted with sand to soften the fabric and wear them down.
 The process poses significant health risks to workers as the fine dust particles can lodge themselves in people’s lungs.
 There are other ways to create the distressed look such as stone-washing, sandpapering, brushing, or using lasers.
 While more costly than sandblasting, these methods achieve similar results.

 A significant problem is that many companies don’t have as much control over or knowledge of their supply chain as they should.
 In March 2015, for example, an undercover Al Jazeera investigation discovered Chinese workers sandblasting jeans for popular labels including Hollister and American Eagle, apparently unbeknown to the brands.
-Yikes.